-Spaceium builds service hubs in space that refuel and repair spacecraft.
-Imagine driving from New York to California, carrying all the fuel you'll need for the entire trip, with no service stations along the way.
-That's how space flight works today.
-Our service hubs efficiently store and transfer both cryogenic (extremely cold) and non-cryogenic fuels with zero loss during storage and transfer.
+Spaceium builds fully automated space stations to refuel and repair spacecraft.
+We have secured $86.1 million in binding commercial contracts and have an additional $230 million in the pipeline.
+Additionally, we have 1 billion dollars in letters of intent.
+We have successfully tested our hardware, which will launch to space next year.
+Our fully automated space stations will efficiently store and transfer both cryogenic (extremely cold) and non-cryogenic fuels with zero loss during storage and transfer.
 And they can transfer fuel seamlessly to any spacecraft design using our proprietary modular robotic arm.
 Our customers include launch vehicles, orbital transfer vehicles, moon landers, and spacecraft that benefit from increased payload capacity and extended travel capabilities.
-Our long term vision is to build service hubs along the space superhighway to connect Earth to Moon and Mars and help humanity to become multi planetary species
+Our long-term vision is to build service hubs along the space superhighway to connect Earth to Moon and Mars and help humanity to become multi multi-planetary species

 Co-founder & CTO @ Spaceium (S24).
 Believe in developing in-space infrastructure to sustainably explore space and find a better place to call home, like the first caveman stepping out of their cave.
 Help humanity become a multiplanetary species.
 I led a rocket program at university.
 We successfully launched 3 rockets and became fastest growing team.
 Fully developed 4 rocket engines and built a propulsion stability model.
 Built many robots including rocket tracker for recovery.